Bozeman, Montana: Government

+composed of representatives selected by each of the city's recognized neighborhood associations.

 Education

 Public

 Bozeman Public Schools has two components: Bozeman Elementary School District and Bozeman High School District.
 Belgrade Public Schools has two components: Belgrade Elementary School District and Belgrade High School District.
 Almost all of Bozeman is in Bozeman Elementary School District and Bozeman High School District.
 A small piece extends into Belgrade Elementary School District and Belgrade High School District.